xiaoyue10131748/cloudmesh-manual/docs-source/source/manual/storage/objstorage.rst

   Options:
       -h, --help
-      --objstorage=SERVICE  specify the cloud service name like aws-s3
+      --service=SERVICE  specify the cloud service name like aws-s3

   Description:
         commands used to upload, download, list files on different cloud objstorage services.